haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 It’s none bare.

-It’s covered wi’ growin’ things as smells sweet.
+It’s covered with growing things as smells sweet.

-It’s fair lovely in spring an’ summer when th’ gorse an’ broom an’ heather’s in flower.
+It’s fair lovely in spring and summer when the gorse and broom and heather’s in flower.

-It smells o’ honey an’ there’s such a lot o’ fresh air—an’ th’ sky looks so high an’ th’ bees an’ skylarks makes such a nice noise hummin’ an’ singin’.
+It smells of honey and there’s such a lot of fresh air—and the sky looks so high and the bees and skylarks makes such a nice noise humming and singing.

 Eh!
-I wouldn’t live away from th’ moor for anythin’.”
+I wouldn’t live away from the moor for anything.”

 Mary listened to her with a grave, puzzled expression.